ericponto/ericponto.github.io/_posts/2014-03-27-value-of-css-variables.md

 ## The basics
 If you haven't seen the syntax of CSS variables, here are the basics.
 A CSS variables is much the same as a variable in any other programming language.
 You declare them with a name and a value, then can use them throughout your CSS.

-The syntax to declare a new CSS variable is simalar to anything in CSS.
+The syntax to declare a new CSS variable is similar to anything in CSS.
 It is a `name: value` pair.
 And it must be declared inside a ruleset for a selector.
 To globally declare the variable, it can just be done on the `:root`.
 The specific syntax is:

 {% highlight css %}
 :root {